itsadaeze/carefinder-app/README.md

 Hello, 👋 \
 Carefinder allows users to search for hospitals within their region.
 Users can input their location or select from a list of nearby cities to find hospitals in their area.
 The platform will provide a list of hospitals and their respective contact details, including address, phone number, and email.
 ```
-Here's some notes about my submission:
+Here is some notes about my submission:

 1. A link to the project repository  https://github.com/itsadaeze/carefinder-app